PreethiS647/PCA-EXP-5-MATRIX-MULTIPLICATION-USING-CUDA-AY-23-24/README.md

 ## RESULT:
 Thus the program has been executed by using CUDA to mulptiply two matrices.
 It is observed that there are variations in host and device elapsed time.
-Device took 3.7120us time and host took 0.000251 seconds time.
+Device took 3.7120us time .